-The primary industries and MPI share a common goal to double export returns by 2025.
+The primary industries and MPI share a common goal to increase export returns by 2025.
 To help reach that goal we'll need more skilled people in the primary industries.

 To see how the primary industry workforce is changing, MPI analysed human capabilities in the primary industries between 2002 and 2015.